Modern Day Doctor | Ancient Wisdom

 Ochratoxin is produced by molds such as Aspergillus and Penicillium.
 A person can become sick from OTA by consuming contaminated foods and beverages and by inhalation.

-Ochratoxin A is a food safety concern because it is heat resistant.
-It does not degrade easily and can withstand high temperatures typically used in food processing.
+Ochratoxin A is a food safety concern because it is heat-resistant.
+It does not degrade easily and can withstand the high temperatures typically used in food processing.
 This makes it difficult to remove through standard cooking temperatures.

 OTA can lead to severe health issues, affecting multiple organs.
 It is especially harmful to the kidneys, often leading to kidney damage.
 Health issues caused by OTA include: